NickWaterton/Flair-Vents-MQTT-Interface/README.md

 ### PASSWORD
 MQTT broker password, to be used un conjunction with the username.
 If not used leave as is (None) and no authentication will be used
 ### TOPIC
-MQTT topic to publish data to. this is the stub, the data will be published to the `stub/name` where name is `percent_open` and so on.
-This is also the stub for sending command to the vents/pucks. you publish a command to `stub/flair/command/name` to update a setting.
+MQTT topic to publish data to. this is the stub, the data will be published to the `stub/type/name/value_name` where type is `puck` or `vent`, name is the device name, and `value_name` is `percent_open` and so on.
+This is also the stub for sending command to the vents/pucks. you publish a command to `stub/flair/command/type/name/value_name` to update a setting.
 Current supported items that can be updated:
 * occupied
 * set_temp
 * set_point_manual
 * percent_open

-You publish to the vent or puck in question (or in the case of a puck in the room).
+You publish to the vent or puck in question (or in the case of a puck, the room).

 For example, publishing to the default topic `openhab/sensors`, here is some output:
 ```